fttlov/JCAdvance/README.md

 Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 7.09 to 7.02).
 This is normal!
 It proves the background calibration is actively recalculating the thermal drift.

 Also added current battery status and device poling rate info

-  ### New Smart Gyro Sensitivity Adjustment

-How it works: Launch the game, use the in-game settings to configure the controls, then, if necessary, use hotkeys to fine-tune the gyro (aiming) sensitivity (+- 5 units).
-After exiting the game, you’ll see a full log of the sensitivity changes in the console window; take the latest value and save it to Config.exe

   ### 🎯 Gyro Calibration & Drift Prevention
   Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative gyroscope drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera.
 Once the temperature has stabilized (heating the crystal, the battery, or the palms), the drift generally stops increasing. <br>